LAMDA-RL/ImagineBench/readme.md

 ## 📢 News
-- **Mar 31, 2025**: Initial release of datasets for CLEVR-Robot and Meta-World and the environment with Gymnasium wrapper.
+- **Mar 31, 2025**: Initial release of datasets for CLEVR-Robot and Meta-World and the environments with Gymnasium wrapper.

 ## Dataset Status